AnimeshTumne/oCEO_management_DataWeavers/README.md

 ## Back End:
 Our backend is based on flask in python.
-It uses flask inbuilt methods to redirect and route our pages on the webapp.\
+It uses flask inbuilt methods to redirect and route our pages on the webapp.

 *How to use?*

-Import into mySQL, the final version of our database, ```oCEO_v5.sql```.
-Import this file into your database using server>import>import from sql file option.
+Import into mySQL, the final version of our database, ```oCEO_v6.sql```.
+Import this file into your database using server>import>import from self-contained file option.

 Go into the ```main_project``` folder.
 After this, run ```main_app.py``` file, and create a new student/professor user using the ```New User``` button.
 After this, login using created credentials through the ```Student``` or ```Professor``` buttons.
 After login, you can view various operations that can be done for that particular usertype.